tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 // The jury
 // #note[I would like to thank _Bart Mesuere_ for his readiness to serve on the board.] the members of the examination board, _Robert Hirschfeld_, _Quentin Stiévenart_, _Bart Coppens_, _Yvan Saeys_, and _Chris Cornelis_ for their time and valued feedback on the early manuscript. //I enjoyed the great discussion during the internal defence.
-I would like to thank _Bart Mesuere_ for his readiness to serve on the board. //and for being a great lecturer and colleague.
+I'm also grateful to _Bart Mesuere_, for his willingness to serve as backup on my committee.

 I wish to thank all my collaborators and co-authors.
 // Robbert